NASA-AMMOS/Landform/README.md

 ## Building

-Landform previously required Windows to build and run; the current implementation is multiplatform and builds and runs on Linux, OS X, and Windows.
-The EmguCV runtime binary packages currently require an Ubuntu-based distribution for Linux.
+Landform previously required Windows to build and run; the current implementation is multiplatform and builds and runs on Linux `x86_64,` OS X `arm64`, and Windows `x86_64`.
+The EmguCV runtime binary packages currently require an Ubuntu-based distribution on Linux.

 1. Open a bash command prompt.
 On Windows use [git bash](https://git-scm.com/downloads), [MSYS2](https://msys2.org), or [Cygwin](https://cygwin.com); WSL is currently not supported.
 If you are using Cygwin you may first need to run `set -o igncr` because `git` on Windows may have converted the included `.sh` scripts to have Windows line endings (though we have a `.gitattributes` file that is supposed to prevent that), and by default the Cygwin bash interpreter does not like that.
 1. Install a [.NET 9.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).
 Running `dotnet --version` should return a version in the 9.0.X series.